 Bryan Caulfield practices exclusively in the areas of personal injury and wrongful death law.
-Whether the claim has arisen from a car, motorcycle, pedestrian, or bicycle accident or an on the job accident or another source, Bryan has expertise and experience to handle the case.
-He has handled over 3500 cases from start to finish in his over 20 year career representing only individuals in their claims for compensation for injury or death arising out of negligence.
+Whether the claim has arisen from a car, motorcycle, pedestrian, or bicycle accident or another source, Bryan has the expertise and experience to handle the case.
+He has handled over 3,500 cases from start to finish in his over 20 year career, representing only individuals in their claims for compensation for injury or death arising out of negligence.

-Upon Graduation Bryan, along with his trial team partner, received the Ralph Harris Farrell Award as the outstanding advocates of their 1988 Stetson University College of Law graduating class.
+Upon graduation, Bryan, along with his trial team partner, received the Ralph Harris Farrell Award as outstanding advocates of their 1988 Stetson University College of Law graduating class.
 Bryan was selected for induction to the Order of Barristers.

-Bryan joined the firm, then known as Perenich and Carroll P.A, first as a law clerk while in Law School, and later became an associate at the firm and was named a partner in 1991.
-He has spent a career utilizing his strong advocacy skills for the benefit of his clients.
+Bryan joined the firm, then known as Perenich and Carroll P.A, first as a law clerk while in law school, and later became an associate at the firm.
+He was named a partner in 1991.
+He has spent his career utilizing his strong advocacy skills for the benefit of his clients.

 Bryan is a member of the Florida Justice Association, American Association of Justice, American Bar Association, and the Clearwater Bar Association.
-He also holds an AV Preeminent Rating by Martindale-Hubbell, the world’s largest independent legal rating service which identifies Bryan’s preeminent legal ability and recognizes that he demonstrates the highest professional and ethical standards.
+He also holds an AV Preeminent Rating from Martindale-Hubbell, the world’s largest independent legal rating service, which identifies Bryan’s legal ability and recognizes that he demonstrates the highest professional and ethical standards.

 Active in the community, Bryan has coached, sponsored, or acted as assistant coach in numerous area youth sports leagues.
-He began coaching in Oldsmar Little League Baseball and as his children have grown later coached recreational soccer and middle school basketball and was later selected to coach both boys and girl’s competitive soccer teams.
-In addition, Bryan has served on the Board of Directors of The East Lake Arsenal Soccer Club and has completed a term as President of the East Lake Soccer Association.
+He began coaching in Oldsmar Little League Baseball and as his children grew, later coached recreational soccer and middle school basketball, and was later selected to coach both boys and girl’s competitive soccer teams.
+In addition, Bryan has served on the Board of Directors of The East Lake Arsenal Soccer Club, and has completed a term as President of the East Lake Soccer Association.